Medical and Sciences Building

 “The decorum displayed by Reiach and Hall’s medical sciences building for the University of St Andrews harks back to the original values of the modern movement….and what this building has in plenty, is a sense of architectural decorum, of individuality ennobled within a collective framework.” - Miles Glendinning, The Architects’ Journal

-The building and occupants are seen as a single entity; however the building diagram is split into two distinct elements.
+The building and occupants are seen as a single entity, however the building diagram is split into two distinct elements.
 The eastern half, designed as an L-shaped block, contains non-specialist facilities such as offices, seminar rooms, café, social and entrance areas, and the western half contains specialist or specific facilities such as anatomy, teaching laboratories, research laboratories and the 300 seat raked lecture theatre.
 This separation delivers a number of advantages and opportunities in terms of visual expression, organisation, sustainability and cost.
 The two main elements of the building’s mass and elevations are each given a different emphasis.

 The main laboratory element is primarily grey render with pre-cast detail whereas the eastern L-shaped ‘office’ element is stone.
 The eastern L-shaped half is designed generally to an office standard that offers flexibility and minimal servicing while maximising natural daylight and ventilation whereas the western half requires a deeper plan to achieve functionality and has a greater level of servicing including, e.g. a licensed area for teaching anatomy using embalmed human cadavers.
-The split also allowed each half of the building to respond as simply and directly as possible to its own functional requirements and enabled both sides to be built simultaneously with differing constructional and servicing strategies.

 • Contract Value